 The trend in digitization of electrical systems is helping reveal these risks and meet operational goals.
 This proven technology is available today.
-Still, if you’re like most organizations, you’re continuing to ‘work blind’, without the deep insights that a fully digitized power distribution system can deliver.
+Still, if you’re like most organizations, you’re continuing to ‘work blind’, without the deep insights that a digitally-connected power distribution system can deliver.
 Not convinced?
 Let’s first take a look at those risks.

 Risks to safety and uptime

 With electrical system issues recognized as the cause of 22% of all fires, finding sources of overheating should be a priority.
 In hospital operating theaters, insulation faults can put lives at risk, so specialized monitoring should be put in place.
 If a power outage takes place, power must be restored quickly to ensure occupant safety and to restore operations.
 Studies show power quality issues cause up to 40% of business downtime, causing massive costs in terms of lost productivity and equipment replacements.
 You need tools that can help you identify when conditions are deviating outside of safe parameters before things become critical.